anamita/Natural-Language-Understanding-NodeRed-Lab/README.md

 * Instantiate a Node Red Starter Kit and a Watson Cloud service (Natural Language Understanding API) on IBM's Cloud
 * Bind a Watson service to a Node Red application
-* Send a news article URL to the NLU API, and retrieve a table of the response in a table containing the concepts,	entities, keywords, categories, sentiment, emotion, relations, and semantic roles
+* Send a news article URL to the NLU API, and retrieve a table of the response in a table containing the concepts,	entities, keywords,categories, sentiment, emotion, relations, and semantic roles

 ### Prerequisites